dulimarta/spherical-easel/docs/src/userguide/titlebar.md

 - Save (prompts user to select save location - saves text file? - Save to server?)
 - Save As
 - Open (Prompts use to find a previously saved easel session)
-- Export (prompts user to select among SVG, EPS, TikZ, Animated GIF)
+- Export (prompts user to select among SVG, PNG, GIF, Animated GIF)
 - Import (To import a file, it must be a plain text file (containing JavaScript?) in the format of a list of points and a list of faces like [this](./importFileExample).
 All points will be normalized to have length one automatically. ???
 TODO: Not sure how this might work just guessing right now.
 - Close (Clear all geometric objects from the Sphere Canvas and close the browser tab)